Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 You can use the usual tools that would be used in a therapy session or when teaching them skills at home, such as visual rules, checklists, signs, stories, and schedules.
 Choose whatever it is that your child has had success with in other settings in the past.

-Keep things organized and in place
+Keep Things Organized and in place

 If you’re wondering how to make your home autism-friendly, here are some of the modifications that you can make:

-• Put all medications out of reach.
+• Put all medications and unsafe items out of reach.

 • Put rubber bumpers on the sharp edges of counters or furniture.